 Empyro Fast Plyrolysis Plant

 On 20 May 2015, BTG - Biomass Technology Group BV announced the opening of the Empyro 25 MWth polygeneration pyrolysis plant to produce electricity, process steam and fuel oil from woody biomass.
-Construction of the plant in Hengelo, Netherlands started in early 2014.
+In January 2014 Empyro BV has started construction of its pyrolysis oil production facility in Hengelo, the Netherlands.
+Start-up of the installation commenced in early 2015 and production is gradually being increased.
 Empyro BV is jointly owned by BTG BioLiquids, Tree Power, the province of Overijssel and a private investor.
 The project was initially supported by the EC FP7 Empyro project.

 BTG's fast pyrolysis technology was originally based on the rotating cone reactor (RCR).
 Biomass particles at room temperature and hot sand particles are introduced near the bottom of the cone, where the solids are mixed and transported upwards by the rotating action of the cone.
 In the current process 70 wt.% bio-oil and 30 wt.% char and gas are produced as primary products [Source: BTG].

 Green Fuel Nordic Oy plans to build up to 20 biorefineries in Finland, each producing 90,000 tons of RFO (Renewable Fuel Oil).
 The first GFN biorefinery is under construction in Iisalmi, using Rapid Thermal Processing™ RTP technology.